 Produced by Kyoto Animation Studio, ‘A Silent Voice’ is an anime movie that revolves around a bored teenager named Shouya Ishida.
 Just to kill boredom, he and many of his classmates ruthlessly bully a new deaf transfer student named Shouko Nishimiya.
 But later when the school authorities find out about this, only he is blamed for everything done to her.
 Soon, the entire school starts to ignore him and he spends the rest of his middle school and high school days in isolation.
 Much later, when he realizes his mistakes, he takes it upon himself to meet Shouko again and make up for the damage that he might have caused.
 What follows is a feel-good story of a young boy who tries to make amends with his past regrets.

 Apart from having a brilliant heartwarming story, ‘A Silent Voice’ has some of the most stunning visuals and soundtracks.
 The serious and dark issues that it covers will certainly make your heart choke more than once.
 And in the end, it might even make you question your own relationship with people from your past and present.
+You can watch the anime here.

 7. Violet Evergarden (2018)